edgedb/edgedb/docs/datamodel/indexes.rst

     <https://www.postgresql.org/docs/current/indexes-multicolumn.html>`_ to
     learn more about how the query planner uses these indexes.

-In EdgeDB, this is index is created by indexing on a ``tuple`` of properties.
+In EdgeDB, this index is created by indexing on a ``tuple`` of properties.

 .. code-block:: sdl
     :version-lt: 3.0